E-Sh4rk/AliasesManager/README.md

-# AliasesManager
+# Aliases Manager

 Create and manage custom aliases for Windows.
-Many features are available in order to custmize your Windows and gain in productivity.
+Many features are available in order to customize your Windows and gain in productivity.

 ## Dependencies